umangchaudhry/acled_africa/README.md

 # acled_africa
-A Python Package for performing analysis on the relationships between protests and battles in Africa Nations using the ACLED data
+A Python Package for performing analysis on the relationships between protests and battles in African Nations using the ACLED data

 # Quick navigation
 [Installation Instructions](#installation-instructions)